imranmatin23/fullstack-web-app-template/infra/README.md

 export TF_VAR_sql_password="TODO"
 ```

+### Database

 To use an external `PostgreSQL` RDS database as the database instead of a `SQLite3` file-based database on the ECS Fargate Tasks, uncomment the RDS code in `rds.tf`, `ecs.tf`, and `outputs.tf` and change the `database_type` to `postgres` in `prod.tfvars`.
 NOTE: A NAT Gateway is required for ECS/Fargate to work if it is not deployed in a public subnet with a public IP since it must pull the ECR image for the container.

+### Opening a Shell on an ECS Task

+You can open a shell on an ECS Task using `make open-backend-web-shell`.
+Note, you must install the Session Manager plugin.
+For macOS, you can use `brew install session-manager-plugin`.
+For other platforms, check this [link](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).

 ## References